Montparnasse Cemetery: Commemorative tombs

 Montparnasse Cemetery is the resting place of many of France's intellectual and artistic elite and those who promoted the works of authors and artists.
 There are graves of foreigners who made France their home as well as monuments to police and firefighters killed in the line of duty.

 The cemetery has a number of religious tombs.
 North of the roundabout is a tomb for priests without family.
-Rosalie Rendu, member of the society of apostolic life, has an individual tomb in the 14th division that is always well-decorated.
+Rosalie Rendu, member of the Daughters of Charity, has an individual tomb in the 14th division that is always well-decorated.
 Rendu was beatified in 2003 by the Catholic church.

 The 5th and 30th divisions were at one time Jewish enclosures and contain many Jewish graves.
 Adolphe Crémieux, French lawyer and politician, gained citizenship for Jews in French-ruled Algeria in 1870.
-Alfred Dreyfus, a French Jew, is buried in the south of the cemetery and is famous because of the Dreyfus affair which bears his name.
-He was unjustly accused and tried for treason, an event that divided France.
+Alfred Dreyfus, a French Jew, is buried in the south of the cemetery and is known for being unjustly accused and tried for treason, an event that divided France at the turn of the century.

-Charles Baudelaire, French poet and author of Les Fleurs du Mal (The Flowers of Evil), is buried in division 6, but there is also a cenotaph to him (between division 26 and 27).
+Charles Baudelaire, French poet and author of Les Fleurs du Mal (The Flowers of Evil), is buried in division 6, but there is also a cenotaph to him (between divisions 26 and 27).

 Serge Gainsbourg's grave is also at Montparnasse.
 Visitors leave a variety of gifts on his gravesite, ranging from flowers and metro tickets to cabbages.
 Gainsbourg is considered one of the most popular figures in French popular music and was a French singer, songwriter, pianist, film composer, poet, painter, screenwriter, writer, actor and director.

 Marguerite Duras' grave is recognizable due to a pot and saucer full of planted pens.
 Duras moved to Indochina as a child with her parents, but was sent back to France before the beginning of World War II.
 Novelist, playwright, screenwriter, essayist, and experimental filmmaker, she received a nomination for Best Original Screenplay at the Academy Awards for her script in the film Hiroshima Mon Amour (Hiroshima My Love).

 Simone de Beauvoir is buried with Jean-Paul Sartre.

 Pierre-Joseph Proudhon, the first person to self-proclaim as an anarchist, is also buried here.

 Jacques Lisfranc's tomb is in the 13th division.
 He started his career as a surgeon during the German Campaign of 1813.
 Lisfranc spread his knowledge about the anatomy of the joints of the foot and used this knowledge to treat many patients.